-After the album by the amazing and legendary Tom Waits...
+This was named after the album by the amazing and legendary Tom Waits....

 The leftmost of the three main lines, Frank's Wild Years climbs a crack just left of the prow to a pumpy rising hand traverse.
 This leads to a cramped rest in the corner, and then the crux -- a few campus moves on jugs.
 There is an unclippable fixed wire here that is designed to keep the rope out of the crack -- please do not remove it.
 Above this a no hands rest preceeds a final awkward lieback up slightly lower quality rock to a bolted anchor.

 Double set of cams, wires, and a very small cam (blue Alien was almost too big) protects the crux well.

 The fixed stopper to keep the rope out of the crack is gone!
 I was able to reach down from the ledge and plug a red C3 in there to keep the rope out of the crack.
 Definitely need something in there otherwise that crack eats the rope.

 By Hank Caylor Administrator From: Golden, CO Mar 31, 2011